resimons/esp32s-car/README.md

-# Connect a BME280 to a ESP 32S with LoRa SX1278 Module RA-02
+# Connect a BME280 to a ESP 32S with LoRa SX1278 Module RA-02 and led segments TM1637 and LCD display

 The ESP will read the data from the sensor and puts it on the LCD display.